-The density bonuses and transfers of development rights allowed in §§5.3-3 and 5.3-4 above may be combined to result in a total unit count increase not exceeding 25% of that established in 5.3-2 above.
-Density bonuses and/or transfers may only be used if the resulting development complies with Title 5 of the State Environmental Code as determined by the Board of Health.
+The density bonuses and transfers of development rights allowed in Subsection 5.3-3 and 5.3-4 above may be combined to result in a total unit count increase not exceeding 25% of that established in 5.3-2 above.
+Density bonuses and/or transfers may be used only if the resulting development complies with Title 5 of the State Environmental Code as determined by the Board of Health.